cultivate-hfc/forecasts-api-docs/source/includes/_memberships.md

 Parameter | Default | Description
 --------- | ------- | -----------
 page | 0 | Pagination page number
-include_profile_question_responses | false | Passing "true" for this value will include profile questions and responses for each membership. include_survey_responses | false | Passing "true" for this value will include survey response data for each membership. created_before | none | Returns only memberships created before the passed time.
+include_survey_responses | false | Passing "true" for this value will include survey response data for each membership. created_before | none | Returns only memberships created before the passed time.
 Time should be in iso8601 format (e.g. 2015-08-23T15:43:11-05:00) created_after | none | Returns only memberships created after the passed time.
 Time should be in iso8601 format (e.g. 2015-08-23T15:43:11-05:00)